fisherhx/PlotGraph/README.md

 # PlotGraph
 Plot Graph base on csv data
+## Functions
-One Graph for time and flow rate
+1. One Graph for time and flow rate
-Another for time and weight
+1. Another for time and weight
+1. Shows the top 3 peaks